This Ophrys was first described from Malta in the year 2000 and was named by Delforge O. caesiella

 It is found only on the islands of Malta and Sicily,

-Sicily its full range is not really known due to
+Sicily its full range is not fully understood due to confusion with

-only so far been found sparingly in the south of the island.
+only been found (very sparingly) in the south of the island.

 This pattern and structure gives it an appearance

-that strongly resembles the north African O. gazella which was also first formally identified in 2000.
-This may not be a coincidence ?
+that strongly resembles the north African O. gazella, which perhaps not coincidently was also first formally identified in the year 2000.

 This is a distinctive orchid and a difficult one to find, particularly as the flowers do not always appear